Lightyear falls short, Jurassic World still dominates

-Lightyear, a spin-off story set in Pixar's Toy Story universe, fell short of that boundless milestone in its box-office debut, collecting a lackluster US$51 million (S$71 million) from 4,255 North American theatres.
+Lightyear, a spin-off story set in Pixar's Toy Story universe, fell short of that boundless milestone in its box-office debut, collecting a lacklustre US$51 million (S$71 million) from 4,255 North American theatres.

 Family audiences, the movie's prime demographic, have been largely absent since the pandemic began.